Arizona Cardinals Coaching Staff

-- Kingsbury came to Arizona after spending the past six seasons (2013-18) as the head coach at his alma mater, Texas Tech.
+- Became an NFL head coach for the first time when hired by Arizona on January 8, 2019.
+Kingsbury came to Arizona after spending six seasons (2013-18) as the head coach at his alma mater, Texas Tech.

-- Recognized as one of the profession’s brightest and most-innovative offensive minds, Kingsbury has tutored six future NFL quarterbacks.
-That list includes first-round selections Patrick Mahomes, Baker Mayfield and Johnny Manziel as well as Case Keenum, Davis Webb and Nic Shimonek.
+- Among the QBs Kingsbury mentored in the college ranks were first-round selections Patrick Mahomes (2018 NFL MVP and Super Bowl LIV MVP), Baker Mayfield and Johnny Manziel as well as Case Keenum, Davis Webb and Nic Shimonek.
 Under Kingsbury’s guidance, Mahomes (2016) and Keenum (2009, ’11) both led the nation in passing.

 - While at Texas Tech, Kingsbury served as the play-caller for one of the college football’s most explosive and productive offenses.
 The Red Raiders featured a passing attack that ranked in the top-10 in the country in all six seasons of his tenure, ranked in the top-20 nationally for total offense in all six seasons and finished in the top-25 in scoring five times.

-- Kingsbury has also coached at Texas A&M (2012) and at the University of Houston (2008-11) where he began his coaching career.
+- Kingsbury also coached at Texas A&M (2012) and at the University of Houston (2008-11) where he began his coaching career.

 - At both Houston (2011) and Texas Tech (2016), Kingsbury’s offenses led the nation in total offense and passing offense.